A Guide To Transferring Files Using A Windows SFTP Client

 enter_site_information_in_windows_sftp_client.png

-The first time you connect to the server, you'll be shown this dialog, which contains the fingerprint of the SFTP server's public key.
+The first time you connect to the server, you'll be shown this dialog containing the fingerprint of the SFTP server's public key.
 The fingerprint uniquely identifies the SFTP server.
-Of course, the public key also uniquely identifies the server but it's usually very long.
+Of course, the public key also uniquely identifies the server, but it's usually very long.
 That's why its corresponding fingerprint is normally shown in its stead.

 windows_sftp_client_accept_host_key.png

-If you just click Accept, this dialog will reappear each time you connect.
+If you click Accept, this dialog will reappear each time you connect.
 To prevent that from happening, click Accept and Save.
-Once you do that, your client will save the relevant information, i.e. IP address/hostname and the corresponding fingerprint.
+Once you do that, your client will save the relevant information, i.e., IP address/hostname and the corresponding fingerprint.

-The client will then use this information to verify the identity of the server every time it connects.
-If the server submits a fingerprint that doesn't match what was previously saved, the dialog will again reappear.
+The client will then use this information to verify the server's identity whenever it connects.
+If the server submits a fingerprint that doesn't match what was previously saved, the dialog reappears again.
 This could mean one of three things:

 Uploading and Downloading files

 It's time to get into the meat of this tutorial.
 Let's now discuss how to upload and download files on this Windows SFTP client.
 Before we proceed with that, allow me to orient you first with the user interface.
-As soon as you've connected to the server, you'll be presented with the user interface shown below.
+You'll be presented with the user interface below when you connect to the server.

 That huge panel on the left represents your local file system.
-There you'll see the files and folders on your laptop or desktop.
+You'll see the files and folders on your laptop or desktop there.
 That huge panel on the left, on the other hand, contains all the files and folders on your SFTP server.
-Depending on the SFTP server, the files and folders you'll see on the right may be limited to those where you have access rights for.
+Depending on the SFTP server, the files and folders you'll see on the right may be limited to those you have access rights.
 Navigation is very similar to most graphical file managers.
-You just double-click a folder to navigate into it.
+You double-click a folder to navigate into it.

 1. Navigate into the folder that contains the file you want to upload and then select the file by clicking it.